AHN COVID-19 Safety Policy

 There are ways that we can all help stop the spread of viruses:

-1. Wash your hands often, or use hand sanitiser containing 60-80% alcohol when soap and water is not available.
+• Wash your hands often or use hand sanitiser containing 60-80% alcohol when soap and water is not available.

-6. Social distance.
-This means 2 big steps away.
+• Social distance.
+This means two (2) big steps away.

-• Ensure appropriate cleaning and disinfecting of the guest’s room and communal areas is carried out prior to the commencement of each placement (Safe Work Australia has some handy tips around cleaning during the COVID-19 pandemic)
+• Ensure appropriate cleaning and disinfecting of the Guest’s room and communal areas is carried out prior to the commencement of each placement.

 You can call the National Coronavirus Helpline at any time for advice and support on 1800 020 080.